ketaro-m/foosball_robot/README.md

 <img width="500" alt="hsv_optimization.png" src="https://user-images.githubusercontent.com/52503908/104434871-9d48e480-5540-11eb-8eaa-bd36699bf271.gif">

 The last thing you have to do is launching the image processing node.
-If you start running this program, the whole ROS pipeline is establish and the robot starts moving.
+If you start running this program, the whole ROS pipeline is established and the robot starts moving.

 ```bash
 $ python scripts/ball_position_publisher.py